TrampyV/photobooth/README.md

 * Press `q`: Exit the application
 * Press `c`: Take four pictures, arrange them in a grid and display them for some seconds.
 * Hit a switch that closes GPIO23 (Pin 16) and GND: Take four pictures, arrange them in a grid and display them for some seconds.
+* Hit a switch that closes GPIO17 (Pin 11) and GND: Take one picture and display it for some seconds.
 * Click anywhere on the screen: Take four pictures, arrange them in a grid and display them for some seconds.

 All pictures taken are stored in a subfolder of the current working directory, named `YYYY-mm-dd` after the current date.
 Existing files are not overwritten.